JoeStrout/fathoms-edge/progress.md

 I've started thinking about the Alyce/Fido quest, too.
 Fido can be an NPC with a small conversation tree ("Who's a good boy?"/"Ruff!"), through which you can give him a bone if you have one — only then will he follow you, so you can return him to Alyce.
 And maybe he's found in the grotto, rather than just wandering around town.

+## July 10, 2025

+Added support for Drink (parallel to Food, both now derived from Consumable).
+These can apply both health benefits and status effects when consumed.
+So potions are now easy to define (as are healthy drinks and booze).

+Started on buy/sell support.
+This is triggered by opening an Agent as if they were a container, and involves some special logic for handling the gold.
+Seems to be working well for individual items; still need to work on buying/selling full or partial stacks.